a-sarem/a-sarem/README.md

 ## Hi there 👋
 - 🎓 Computational & Data Sciences student @ George Mason University
-- 🌱 I’m currently learning more about data visualizations and I am also currently learning MySQL database-management system
+- 🌱 I’m currently learning more about data visualizations and MySQL database-management system
 - 👯 I’m looking to collaborate on any web development and/or AI/ML projects
 <!--
 <div align="center">